shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 The third is that a mostly failproof way to avoid revealing your code is to set up a world-wide-web service (or a different Networked service) for it and have the local end-user code query it using the network stack.

 Another point is that you should consider trusting your users instead.
-Shlomi Fish (“rindolf”) has a written a cautionary tale about the fact that [BitKeeper](https://en.wikipedia.org/wiki/BitKeeper)’s parent company, BitMover, has done a series of licence changes to BitKeeper over the years to prevent abuses from users who were unlikely to become paying customers out of sheer paranoia in
+Shlomi Fish (“rindolf”) has written a cautionary tale about the fact that [BitKeeper](https://en.wikipedia.org/wiki/BitKeeper)’s parent company, BitMover, has done a series of licence changes to BitKeeper over the years to prevent abuses from users who were unlikely to become paying customers out of sheer paranoia in